Semiring Provenance for Lightweight Description Logics: Computing Query Provenance in the Semiring

-We adapt the $\ELHI_\bot$ completion rules \cite[Section 4.3]{DBLP:conf/rweb/BienvenuO15} to handle annotated $\ELHI_\bot$ ontologies in normal form.
-We cannot use directly the rules presented by \citeauthor{DBLP:conf/rweb/BienvenuO15} because they require qualified role restrictions on the right side of the inclusion and may have superfluous premises that will induce wrong provenance information as illustrated in the example below.
+The following example illustrates why we cannot directly adapt the rules presented by \citet{DBLP:conf/rweb/BienvenuO15}: they use qualified role restrictions on the right side of GCIs that may introduce wrong provenance information.

 \begin{example} Consider the following annotated ontology: